blukatdevelopment/UnchainedWorldsOld/direpath/gm_tools/campaigns/Ironclad/gm_info.md

 ### Justice (Legendary)
 This longsword stores the souls of any humanoids it kills.
 It requires attunement, and each time attunement is lost, the souls leave the blade.
+The original wielder was a traveling lawman who executed thieves on sight.
 ```
 +-------+-----------------------------------------------------+
 | Souls |                       Effect                        |